andrewtong0/twitchOnline/README.md

 No guarantees I'll ever get to these since I usually abandon projects once they're done (or sometimes when they aren't done).
 * Remove case sensitivity in commands and user input
 * Adding full command functionality to Discord version
+* Issues with Twitch requests giving false offline positives, will implement a confirmation system to reduce false positives

 ## Special Thanks
 Thanks to the following articles as they helped in various functionality with this script: